 Pay Rates for "Welder"How much does a Welder in the federal government get paid? $69,325.88* *Based on the 2020 average.

-Welder was the 373rd most popular job in the U.S. Government in 2016, with 103 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Welder was the 350th most popular job in the U.S. Government in 2020, with 147 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

-> Government Welding jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
+Government Welding jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Welding job is FWS-8, and the highest paygrade that can be attained within this job series is FWS-11.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.

 This standard covers the nonsupervisory work of welding metals and alloys.
 The work requires knowledge of electric, gas, and other welding processes such as electron beam welding, and the skill to apply these processes in manufacturing, repairing, modifying, rebuilding, and assembling various types of metal and alloy parts, equipment, systems, and structures such as buildings, aircraft, and ships.

 |Department of Energy||9||$110,012.56|

 |St. Lawrence Seaway Development Corporation||1||$70,728.00|